-Check the appropriate box:
+Che ck the appropriate box:

 Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) - Definitive Proxy Statement - Definitive Additional Materials - □ Soliciting Material Pursuant to §240.14a-12
+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+$\checkmark$ Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material Pursuant to §240.14a-12

+Sirius XM Radio Inc.

 (Name of Registrant as Specified In Its Charter)

 (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):
+Payı ayment of Filing Fee (Check the appropriate box):

-Mo fee required.

-$\label{eq:computed} \Box \quad \mbox{Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.}$

-- (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies:

-(3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

-- (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid:

-Fee paid previously with preliminary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(Name of Person(s) Fining Proxy Statement, if other than the Registrant) Pay ment of Filir ng Fee (Check the appropriate box): $\checkmark$ No fee required.
+Fee compu tted on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid p reviously with preliminary materials. if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the

-- (1) Amount Previously Paid:

-- (2) Form, Schedule or Registration Statement No.:

-- (3) Filing Party:

-- (4) Date Filed: